gurditsingh/hydeout/_posts/test.md

  - We can access a cluster by using this SparkContext.
 The SparkContext will be used to run anything on Executors.
  - The SparkContext contains the configuration information of the application.
  - The SparkContext can be used to create RDDs, accumulators and broadcast variables.
- - The SparkContext
+ - The SparkContext is used
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NjQzMzM4MDIsMTExMTM0Mzg3OCwxND
+eyJoaXN0b3J5IjpbLTI2NzkzNTgzMSwxMTExMzQzODc4LDE0ND
-QyMDUxMTc3LC02MzgxNDY0MywtNzY0MTg2NjYzLDI2OTUzNTMz
+IwNTExNzcsLTYzODE0NjQzLC03NjQxODY2NjMsMjY5NTM1MzM2
-NiwtODAwMzY3ODcsMTU0MDI3NjU0OSwxNjczODg1MDc3LC0zNj
+LC04MDAzNjc4NywxNTQwMjc2NTQ5LDE2NzM4ODUwNzcsLTM2Nj
-Y1MDk1MTgsLTE1MTcxMDUxNjYsLTU2NzgxMDc0NiwxMzMwMTEx
+UwOTUxOCwtMTUxNzEwNTE2NiwtNTY3ODEwNzQ2LDEzMzAxMTE3
-NzUsLTE2NTgxNzg4MzgsMTg1MTIyODg0MywxMTg1NjE0OTU5LC
+NSwtMTY1ODE3ODgzOCwxODUxMjI4ODQzLDExODU2MTQ5NTksLT
-05NTYyMjQwMTYsLTg0NDY3NTk3NCwtMTMwMDQwMjYzNCwtODQy
+k1NjIyNDAxNiwtODQ0Njc1OTc0LC0xMzAwNDAyNjM0LC04NDIy
-MjcwMDc2XX0=
+NzAwNzZdfQ==
 -->